- What is Sales?

 - Solution – Does our solution create revenue, save revenue, or reduce risk

-- Competition – Which of our competitors, including status quo, are already in the deal?
+- Competition – Which of our competitors, including the status quo, are already in the deal?

 - Originality – What are my unique differentiators?